GennadiiShkuratov/InterviewTask/README.md

 To run the application, please follow these steps:

 1. **Install Docker**
+2. **Build Bocker image** - Execute the following command from the root directory:

+docker build -t device-booking .

-2. **Run the Application** - Execute the following command from the root directory:
+3. **Run the Application** - Execute the following command from the root directory:

 docker run -d -p 8080:8080 device-booking